akhilburle/ELI5-15-25/README.md

 ## Implementation

-In order to implement the ELI5/15/25 convention, documentation should be organized into sections or subsections corresponding to each of the three levels.
+In order to implement the ELI5/15/25 paradigm, documentation should be organized into sections or subsections corresponding to each of the three levels.
 For example, a section titled "ELI5: Introduction to X" would provide a high-level overview of X, while a section titled "ELI25: Advanced techniques for X" would provide detailed technical information.

 It is also important to ensure that the language used in each level of documentation is appropriate for the intended audience.
 ELI5 sections should use simple, easy-to-understand language, while ELI25 sections can use more technical terms and jargon.

 ## Benefits

-The ELI5/15/25 convention has several benefits:
+The paradigm has several benefits:

 - It makes documentation more accessible to people with a wide range of skill levels.
 By providing different levels of information, people can easily find the information that is most relevant and understandable to them.